 The law comes in response to a series of high profile privacy scandals surrounding the misuse of data in the USA.
 Californian citizens disclose personally identifiable information regularly – when buying a car, applying for a job and sometimes even just going out for dinner.
 A company can access information such as a customer’s address, marital status and, in some cases, even their geographical location.
 The misuse of this data can have catastrophic effects.

 As detailed in the Act, “the unauthorized disclosure of personal information and the loss of privacy can have devastating effects for individuals, ranging from financial fraud, identity theft, and unnecessary costs to personal time and finances, to destruction of property, harassment, reputational damage, emotional stress, and even potential physical harm.”

-As of July 2018, this latest Californian legislation is the toughest in the U.S. – for companies that operate across the States, this could mean complying to the strictest law forces them to comply to the same level across operations.
+As of July 2018, CCPA is the toughest in the U.S. – for companies that operate across the States, this could mean complying to the strictest law forces them to comply to the same level across operations.

 Now, Californians have much more autonomy over their data.
 As per the Act:

 (a) A consumer shall have the right to request that a business that collects a consumer’s personal information disclose to that consumer the categories and specific pieces of personal information the business has collected.

 (b) A business that collects a consumer’s personal information shall, at or before the point of collection, inform consumers as to the categories of personal information to be collected and the purposes for which the categories of personal information shall be used.
 A business shall not collect additional categories of personal information or use personal information collected for additional purposes without providing the consumer with notice consistent with this section.

 (c) A business shall provide the information specified in subdivision (a) to a consumer only upon receipt of a verifiable consumer request.